Joanna KeelMay 22, 2024

 Four traffic channels to track include:

-• Organic: Search engines such as Google, Bing, and Yahoo.
+3. Organic: Visitors find your website via search engines like Google, Bing, and Yahoo.

-• Social Media: Platforms like Facebook and LinkedIn.
+4. Social Media: Platforms like Facebook and LinkedIn that are for job sharing.

 Additionally, you can use traffic channel metrics to break down your cost per application and cost per hire.